The Top 100 Irish Stars of 2019 - Goss.ie

 Not only did he get a heroes welcome home to Shannon Airport after the series ended, he also landed a role co-hosting the breakfast show on 2FM with Doireann Garrihy, while presenter Eoghan McDermott was recording voice overs for Love Island Australia.

-Although the rugby star seems to want to stay out of the spotlight, we sense their could be more gigs for the lawyer on TV and radio very soon.
+Although the rugby star seems to want to stay out of the spotlight, we sense there could be more gigs for the lawyer on TV and radio very soon.

 10. Suzanne Jackson